-While we strive for value creation in the financial report, the economic dimension of this sustainability statement concerns REDtone's impacts on the economic conditions of its stakeholders and economic systems at local and national levels.
+The economic dimension of this sustainability statement impacts REDtone's concern on the economic conditions of its stakeholders and economic systems.

-REDtone continues to analyse the generation and distribution of added value, to consistently meet stakeholders' expectations while creating value for all other stakeholders.
+REDtone will continue to pursue business activities that create economic values to meet stakeholders' expectations and create value for all other stakeholders.